 No one said risotto was diet food.
 Then again, no one said you can’t treat yourself.
-This luscious risotto is vegetarian, but it’s not for vegetarians only.
-Balance the meal with a spartan side dish, like steamed veggies, rather than dressed salad.
+This luscious risotto is vegetarian, but carnivores will certainly enjoy it as a meatless meal.
+Balance the richness of cheesy risotto with a spartan side dish, like steamed veggies, rather than dressed salad.

 3 cups (750 mL) low-sodium vegetable stock

 1 tbsp (15 mL) each: unsalted butter, extra virgin olive oil

 1 clove garlic, pressed or minced